ICOS-Carbon-Portal/jupyter/education/PhD/upscaling_carbon_fluxes/README.md

 # ICOS Carbon Portal - Jupyter Notebooks for PhD courses
-This repository contains folders with educational material for PhD courses based on ICOS data.
+This repository contains folders with educational material for PhD courses that make use of ICOS data.

 <br>